HeardLibrary/digital-scholarship/script/python/basics.md

 The following conventions are suggestions for naming conventions that are commonly used and "safe".
 That doesn't mean that you can construct names in other ways and get away with it, but if you follow these conventions, your code will be easy to read and won't have unexpected behavior.

 Your code is less likely to have bugs if it is easy for a human to read it and easily tell what's going on.
 For that reason, it is better to have object names that are descriptive of what the object is or does.
-For example, a name like `loadParticipantData` is better than `x`.
+For example, a name like `load_participant_data` is better than `x`.

 The following **characters** can be considered "safe" for names in Python: upper and lower case Roman letters, numerals, and the underscore (`_`) character.
 Periods (dots) have special use in Python.
 Spaces are bad.
 Hypens can cause problems in some circumstances, so it's better to avoid them.
 As a general practice, it's probably safest to begin object names with letters, since other symbols sometimes have special uses, and in some contexts, object names beginning with numerals might have problems.

-For **names** of variables and functions, we recommend camelCase.
+For **names** of variables and functions, the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) recommends separating words with underscores.
+Examples: `company_report_file_name` and `convert_xml_to_json`.
+This style is sometimes called *snake_case*.

+camelCase is also frequently used.
 In camelCase, descriptive words are concatenated, with the first word beginning with a lower case letter and subsequent words beginning with capital letters.
 Examples: `companyReportFileName` and `convertXmlToJson`.

-For names of modules and packages, we recommend separating words with underscores.
-Examples: `basic_structures` and `json_file_converters`.

 # String, number, and boolean object types